 Why We Love It: The only thing better than homemade cookies is homemade cookies that require zero bake time.
-Perfect for hot days when the last thing you want to do is turn on the oven, this recipe for no-bake cookies with chocolate chips and peanut butter takes just 10 minutes of prep work and the rest comes together in a saucepan on the stove.
+Perfect for hot days when the last thing you want to do is turn on the oven, this recipe for no-bake cookies takes just 10 minutes of prep work.

 Funfetti Chocolate Chip Cake Mix Cookies

 The Recipe: Funfetti Chocolate Chip Cake Mix Cookies

 The Hero Ingredient: The star of this cookie recipe is the Funfetti cake mix.
 It's what gives the colorful cookies their distinct cake batter flavor.